Charles Mound: Settlement

 Elijah Charles, one of the region's first permanent settlers, arrived in 1828 and settled at the base of the mound and the hill assumed his name.

 Access

-Charles Mound is located on rolling farmland.
-The land owners, Jean and Wayne Wuebbels, allow public access on the first full weekends of the months of June, July, August, and September.
+Charles Mound is located on rolling farmland that is privately owned.
+The landowners allow public access on the first full weekends of the months of June, July, August, and September as well as President's Day Weekend in February.